captn3m0/msgboy/README.markdown

 * <del>Set git tags when bumping</del>
 * <del>Throttle down importing of sources, to avoid slowness at setup.
 Since everything happens in the background.
 It's ok to take more time</del>.
 * <del>Show messages when there was no subscription performed at all...</del>
-* Show more help in the msgboy dashboard in the form of boxes.
-These should indicate what needs to be done to subscribe to more content (bookmarking stuff!).
+* <del>Show more help in the msgboy dashboard in the form of boxes.
+These should indicate what needs to be done to subscribe to more content (bookmarking stuff!).</del>
-* Add some feeds in blacklists (like wikipedia's feeds).
+* <del>Add some feeds in blacklists (like wikipedia's feeds).</del>
-* Check safari bookmarks
+* Check safari bookmarks so that they're not taken into account...
+* Improve dashboards by deleting content at the top when scrolling down.
+It does also mean that we need to load more when scrolling up.
+Thanks [Dodo](https://github.com/dodo) for the idea.
+* Check Memory usage and fix it.
+Don't ask, it's _always_ too high.
+* Add domain-based filtering for relevance.
+* Remove the different colors for notifications.
+That's hard to interpret.
+* Show screenshot for large boxes if there is no image at all.

 ## Publishers